Joyce vs Parker undercard: Who else is fighting tonight?

 Amaar Akbar vs Karlo Wallace (super-lightweight)

-Mark Heffron vs TBC (super-middleweight)
+Mark Heffron vs Martin Bulacio (super-middleweight)

-Tommy Fletcher vs TBC (cruiserweight)
+Tommy Fletcher vs Toni Visic (cruiserweight)

 Register for free to continue reading